 - Kokoro Connect disassembles every aspect of Slice of Life high-school romance it can think of, "Freaky Friday" Flip and similar Magical Realism tropes, and even the very concept of entertaining the audience.

-- Kore wa Zombie desu ka? - Very much not your normal magical girl series.
+- Is This a Zombie? is very much not your normal magical girl series.

 - Mobile Suit Gundam AGE - Deconstructs the minds set of the Kid Hero of the first generation, does he believe in achieving peace to both sides.
 Nope, he considers the Vagan as irredeemable monsters no matter what, and he holds this belief throughout his life, and not even his son and grandson can change his mind on that.